-Matthew Fledderjohann has worked as a writing center tutor and writing program administrator for over ten years and at four different institutions.
-He brings to Le Moyne's writing center his enthusiasm for the learning that can happen through one-on-one conversations and his commitment to helping people work through the difficulties of writing and writing instruction.
+Matthew Fledderjohann has worked as a writing center tutor and writing program administrator for over fourteen years and at four different institutions.
+He brings to Le Moyne's writing center his enthusiasm for the learning that can happen through one-to-one conversations and his commitment to helping people work through the difficulties of writing and writing instruction.
 He has an MA in English Literature from DePaul University, and he completed his PhD in Composition and Rhetoric at the University of Wisconsin-Madison where he focused his research on what happens when writers encounter dissonance.
-His other research interests include writing center theory and pedagogy, writing across the curriculum, and apocalyptic rhetoric and culture.
+His other research interests include writing center theory and pedagogy, writing across the curriculum, apocalyptic rhetoric, and endings.

 Peer Writing Tutors

 Brianna is a senior English literature major with a minor in advanced writing from Cicero, New York.
 Following graduation, she hopes to attend graduate school and become an English teacher.
 Outside of school, she enjoys journaling, listening to music, and spending time outdoors.
 This year, she is looking forward to becoming more involved on campus and making new friends.